How to effectively assign tasks to team members to increase productivity?

 Improve Overall Team Morale

-Ways to uplift team morale:
+Ways to uplift team morale through task assignment include:

 Tools to Simplify Task Assignments in Teams